 The base canvas is the foundation of the UrbanFootprint platform, allowing for easy analysis of existing conditions at any scale: state, region, city, block, or parcel.
 Develop a snapshot of your project scope, perceived challenges, and potential solution scenarios with access to land use and census data for all U.S. blocks and parcels.

 How is this information collected and analyzed?
-The base canvas uses a series of scripts to normalize data of varying type and scale from a vast range of sources to allow quick yet highly detailed analysis.
+The base canvas uses a custom data pipeline to normalize data of varying type and scale from a vast range of sources to allow quick yet highly detailed analysis.
 The base canvas pulls data from the following general categories: residential fields, employment fields, parcel area fields, building area fields, irrigated fields, roadway intersection density, built form type, and land development categories.
 For each census block, UrbanFootprint generates raw counts of population, dwelling units, jobs, and other demographic fields using a combination of census data sources.
 UrbanFootprint also supports base canvas creation at the parcel scale from user-supplied data.

 Read on to check out the additional reference layers designed to complement the base canvas with even more granular detail for of each project’s unique analysis and scenario planning needs.